c8r/lab/docs/npm.md

 You will then see the components automatically added to your library.
 For this example, you will see a `Button` component show up.

-_Note:_ For now, only projects that specify a `lab.json` file can be imported.
+_Note:_ For now, only npm packages that specify a `lab` key in their `package.json` that references a `lab.json` file can be imported.

 ![Using Compositor Lab to import a component from npm](https://user-images.githubusercontent.com/1424573/31863762-90251f3a-b70f-11e7-90e6-5bb667598828.png)